-Forty years ago, under the leadership of founder Philius Nicolas began serving thousands of Haitian refugees at his Evangelical Crusade Christian Church, then located at 1488 New York Ave.
+Forty years ago, Philius Nicolas began serving thousands of Haitian refugees at his Evangelical Crusade Christian Church, then located at 1488 New York Ave.
 Last Sunday, the site was rededicated to serve the needy once more — this time as the seven-story, 89-unit Bishop Philius and Helene Nicolas Senior Residence.

 “We’ve been here to serve humankind without discrimination,” said Philius, 90, at the April 18 ribbon-cutting ceremony.
 “Our ministry isn’t only preaching the gospel, but our ministry is serving.”